Interested in following Writing About Writing? Or perhaps everything I write? Or maybe a Facebook page with macros and puns?

 Cons- Lots of other stuff going on.
 (Not a good place if you just want the updates or if you want all the updates.)
 Major posts.
 Not minor ones.
 FB algorithm prevents page followers from seeing every post so some W.A.W. posts will get lost.
 Skips less popular posts in favor of popular reruns.
 Not a good place to get all the updates.
 Enjoying anything on FB requires a shower with steel wool and industrial cleanser.
 Facebook is the antichrist.

-Tumblr (Text is also the link) I joined Tumblr after Facebook's latest round of content throttling that basically ensures that about one quarter of one percent of my Facebook followers see any given post.
-Tumblr doesn't try to decide what I want to see or what my followers want to see and it doesn't hold their eyeballs hostage to try and squeeze money out of me.
-Mostly, Tumblr isn't run by a bunch of greedy assholes with dollar signs in their eyes.
-And yet.....I'm absolutely terrible at updating over there because it doesn't bring me the kind of numbers that FB does.
-When I have time, I'd like to start reintroducing full X-post with my FB page's content.
+Tumblr (Text is also the link) I joined Tumblr after Facebook's latest round of content throttling that basically ensures that about one quarter of one percent of my Facebook followers see any given post unless it is "engaged."
+Then Tumblr started doing it too and well.....it's really hard to keep more than one social media at a rolling boil at a time unless you want to be a social media person and not actually ever write.
+When I have time, I'd like to start reintroducing full X-post with some of the "best of" of my FB page's content.
 (Like that's one of my next major goals.)

 Pros- Only main posts.
 Very few reruns (only the uberbest).
 Some funny macros.
 Social Justice crap (if you like that stuff).